Republican Governors Association: 2018

 36 gubernatorial races occurred during the 2018 election cycle.
 The elections were held on November 6, 2018, with Republicans losing a net of 7 governorships.

 In 2017, it sponsored a website The Free Telegraph to promote issues from the perspective of Republicans.

 2020

 In the 2020 election cycle, 11 states and two territories held elections for governors.
 The elections were held on November 3, 2020, with Republicans gaining a net of one governorship, Montana, for state elections.
 This marked the first time Montana elected a Republican governor in 16 years.
 Former Governor Wanda Vázquez Garced, who was a member of the Republican Governors Association, lost reelection in Puerto Rico, meaning a net loss of one Republican governor for territorial elections.
-As of 2021, this election meant that only one of five American territories have Republican governors.

 2022

 36 gubernatorial races occurred during the 2022 election cycle.
-The elections were held on November 8, 2022, with Republicans losing a net of 2 governorships.
+The elections were held on November 8, 2022, with Republicans losing a net of 2 governorships and lost all territorial governorships.

+2023

+3 gubernatorial races occurred during the 2023 election cycle including Louisiana where Republican Jeff Landry was elected to succeed term-limited Democrat John Bel Edwards and took office in January 2024.